xregistry/spec/core/spec.md

   an attribute (defined as a URL) be defined that references a separate document.
 For example, `documentation` can be considered such an attribute for `description`
+- if an attribute's type is not fully defined (i.e. it appears under an `ANY`) but a concrete type is neeeded to successfully process it, then the server SHOULD default it to type `string`.
+For example, if an extension is defined as a map whose values are of type `ANY`, but it appears in an HTTP header with a value of `5` (and it is not clear if this would be an integer or a string), if the server needs to convert this to a concrete data type, then `string` is the default choice
+- there might be cases when it is not possible to know whether a field name is part of an object (in which case it is an "attribute name"), or is part of a map (in which case it is a "key name").
+This decision would impact verification of the field since key names allow for a superset of the characters allowed for attribute names.
+This will only happen when the ANY type has been used higher-up in the model.
+As a result, any portion of the entity that appears under the scope of an ANY typed attribute or map-value is NOT REQUIRED to be validated except to ensure that the syntax is valid per the rules of the serialization format used

+Implementations of this specification MAY define additional (extension) attributes.
+However they MUST adhere to the following rules:

+- all attributes MUST conform to the model definition of the Registry.
+This means that they MUST satisfy at least one of the following:
+  - be explicitly defined (by name) as part of the model
+  - be permitted due to the presence of the `*` (undefined extension attribute name) at that level in the model
+  - be permitted due to the presence of an `ANY` type for one of its parent attribute definitions
+- they MUST NOT change, or extend, the semantics of the Registry - they MUST only be additional metadata to be persisted in the Registry since servers are mandated to try to persist all valid extensions
+- they MUST NOT use the name of an attribute defined by this specification, regardless of which entity the attribute is defined for.
+In other words, a specification defined attribute for GROUPs can not be reused as an extension for RESOURCEs
+- it is RECOMMENDED that extension attributes on different objects not use the same name unless they have the exact same semantic meaning
+- it is STRONGLY RECOMMENDED that they be named in such a way as to avoid potential conflicts with future Registry specification attributes.
+For example, use of a model (or domain) specific prefix SHOULD be used

 #### Common Attributes